kallu/aws-templates/README.md

 * Shared routing table for public subnets and dedicated tables for each private subnet
 * NAT gateway for each AZ when there is both public and private subnet
 * Option to use pre-allocated EIPs for NAT gateways
-* Routing from private subnets to internet via NAT gateway in same AZ (vpc1nat.yaml will use a single NAT gateway in AZ-A public subnet for all private subnets)
+* Routing from private subnets to internet via NAT gateway in same AZ.
+NOTE: vpc1nat.yaml will use a single NAT gateway in AZ-A public subnet for all private subnets.
 * VPC S3 end-point and routing for every subnet
 * Option for VPC interface end-points for private subnets
    * com.amazonaws.region.ssm